wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

     > [![Screenshot highlighting to add a question.](../media/add-question.png)](../media/add-question.png#lightbox)

-7. Type the following in the question box:
+7. Type the following text in the question box:

     *What would you like to know about?*